 Making these outrageous connections sounds like lots of fun!
-There is an overwhelming amount of evidence that young children learn and develop best through play.
-In fact, play is often referred to as the ‘highest form of learning.’
-Through play, babies and young children have the chance to develop their confidence, self-esteem, communication and core attitudes (or dispositions) to learning.
-Whilst they are playing, they can build upon their natural curiosity and their desire to explore and make sense of the world around them.
-These dispositions are attitudes and behaviours such as persistence, resilience, collaboration, risk taking.
+There is an overwhelming amount of evidence that young children learn and develop best through play, in fact play is often called the ‘highest form of learning.’
+Through play babies and young children have the chance to develop their confidence, self-esteem, communication and core attitudes (or dispositions) to learning.
+While they are playing they can build upon their natural curiosity and their desire to explore and make sense of the world around them.
+These dispositions are attitudes and behaviours such as persistence, resilience, collaboration, and risk taking.
 These provide the foundations for learning.
-Through play and our support, children will naturally develop the skills to cultivate their creativity.
+Through play and our support children will naturally develop the skills to cultivate their creativity.

 What does creative play mean to you?

-Cognitive development is one of our six streams of development at My First Five Years.
-Creative play supports the development of cognition in multiple ways.
-Predominantly, creative play allows young children the freedom to be able to explore their thoughts and feelings and come up with new and original ideas.
+Cognitive skills is one of our six streams of development at My First Five Years.
+Creative play supports the development of cognition in multiple ways, predominantly, creative play allows young children the freedom to be able to explore their thoughts and feelings and come up with new and original ideas.